MicrosoftDocs/dataexplorer-docs/data-explorer/streaming-ingestion-and-schema-changes.md

 ## Clearing the schema cache
 It is possible to reduce the effects of propagation delay by explicitly clearing the schema cache on the cluster nodes.
-This is done by issuing one of the .clear cache streaming ingestion schema management commands.
+This is done by issuing one of the [Clear schema cache for streaming ingestion](kusto/management/clear-schema-cache-command.md) management commands.
 If streaming ingestion flow and schema changes can be coordinated it is possible to completely eliminate failures and data distortion associated with them.
 Here is the example of coordinated flow

 1. Suspend streaming ingestion